-- Develop and maintain administrative and treatment records related to client care in accordance with standards specified by funding source and Regional Support Office (RSO) policies.
+- Develop and maintain administrative and treatment records related to client care in accordance to standards specified by funding source and Regional Support Office (RSO) policies.

-- Participate in internal and/or external training as required by the position, school, or RSO.
+- Participate in internal and/or external trainings as required by the position, school, or RSO.

 - Collaborate with and be part of any coordinated meetings (such as CARE Team Meeting and SST meetings) as the mental health professional.

-- Perform job assignments primarily at the school sites.
+- Perform job assignments primarily at the assigned school sites.